DOF

 Summary:

-The festival ecosystem, the one within which this double imprint takes place, involves conducting several simultaneous surveys, which respond to and feed into each other.
-The first deals with economic and social aspects.
-The second deals with the theme of cooperation and partnerships, part of this dual socio-territorial imprint.
-It raises the question of the content and limits of what some are prophesying, perhaps a little hastily, as the advent of the cooperative paradigm.
-The third deals with the question of volunteers, who were the subject of a dual methodological approach: a questionnaire survey involving almost 3,500 individuals at nearly a hundred events, and a series of interviews.
-The fourth deals with audiences, based on an essentially quantitative survey of over 26,000 questionnaires collected at 91 performing arts festivals.
-Skeptics of cultural democratization won't find it all confirmation, far from it.
-The fifth survey shifts the focus to festival communications on social networks.
-It's another way of approaching the idea of social and territorial imprint, for here the territory is virtual, society distanced and brought closer together by networks, and community a real question.
-What kind of festival community do these networks embody?
+The festival ecosystem, within which this dual footprint occurs, requires conducting several simultaneous investigations that respond to and feed into each other.
+The first concerns economic and social aspects.
+The second addresses the theme of cooperation and partnerships, which constitute part of this dual socio-territorial footprint.
+It raises the question of the content and limits of what some people are perhaps a little too quick to predict as the advent of the cooperative paradigm.
+The third investigation addresses the issue of volunteers, which was approached using a dual methodology: a questionnaire survey of nearly 3,500 individuals at nearly 100 events, and a series of interviews.
+The fourth deals with audiences, based on a mainly quantitative survey and the collection of more than 26,000 questionnaires gathered at 91 performing arts festivals.
+Skeptics of cultural democratization will not find confirmation here, far from it.
+The fifth survey shifts the focus to festival communication on social media.
+This is another way of approaching the idea of social and territorial footprints, because here the territory is virtual, society is distanced and brought together by networks, and community is a real issue.
+What festival community do these networks represent and embody?
 Technological utopias are put to the test.
-All this makes up the SOFEST project.
+All of this constitutes the project entitled SOFEST.

-At the same time, the emergence of the pandemic in 2020 led the French Ministry of Culture to entrust us with a new research mission, complementary to that embodied in the SoFEST! scheme.
-The CEPEL team was thus assigned a mission beyond its initial spatial and temporal perimeter, involving the drawing up of a new contract originating in a Ministry subsidy, paid to France Festivals and then transferred to CEPEL for the mission for which it was responsible.
-For CEPEL, this involved hiring a post-doctoral student and interns, as well as remobilizing its permanent resources: two researchers, a survey technician, a cartographic engineer, and the laboratory's administrative team for the management and coordination of human resources, contracts and schedules.
+At the same time, the outbreak of the pandemic in 2020 led the Ministry of Culture to entrust us with a new research mission, complementary to the one embodied by the SoFEST! program.
+The CEPEL team was therefore tasked with going beyond its initial spatial and temporal scope, involving the drafting of a new contract based on a subsidy from the ministry, paid to France Festivals and then transferred to CEPEL for the mission it was responsible for.
+For CEPEL, this involved hiring a postdoctoral researcher and interns and remobilizing its permanent resources: two researchers, a survey processing technician, a cartography research engineer, and finally the laboratory's administrative team for the overall management and coordination of human resources, contracts, and schedules.

-While SoFEST! focused on performing arts and music, the Festivals Observation Device (DOF) corresponding to this new mission extended to all festival fields of culture: visual arts, literature, cinema and audiovisual, performing arts and music.
-This new survey, to be carried out in 2021 among 1,400 festivals in all these fields, was presented for the first time at the États Généraux des Festivals in Bourges on June 28, 2021.
-It was essentially based on a socio-economic questionnaire, the results of which will be published in autumn 2021.
+While SoFEST! focused on live performances and music, the Festival Observation System (DOF) corresponding to this new mission was extended to all areas of festival culture: visual arts, literature, cinema and audiovisual, live performances, and music.
+This new survey, conducted in 2021 among 1,400 festivals in all these fields, was presented for the first time at the États Généraux des Festivals in Bourges on June 28, 2021.
+It was based primarily on a socioeconomic questionnaire, the results of which will be published in the fall of 2021.

-The unprecedented success of our approach now obliges us to make commitments we never imagined possible on such a scale: to provide each festival (over 850) that answered all the questions with a comparative report containing data on some fifty indicators, enabling them to situate themselves within a comparative framework.
-We are also offering a similar table to the sixteen networks and institutions that have supported us by relaying the approach to their own festival networks.
+The extraordinary success of our initiative now requires us to fulfill commitments that we never imagined would be so significant: providing each festival (more than 850) that responded to all of the questions with a comparative report containing data on around 50 indicators, enabling them to see how they measure up against others.
+Similarly, we provide a similar table to the sixteen networks and institutions that have supported us by promoting the initiative to their own festival networks.

-Last but not least, the DOF approach means keeping a constant eye on the latest developments in a sector that is in a particularly tough and challenging situation.
-This is part of our more general mission to produce scientific knowledge that is useful to citizens and cultural players.
+Finally, the DOF approach is characterized by constant monitoring of developments in a sector facing particularly difficult and challenging circumstances.
+This is part of our broader mission to produce scientific knowledge that is useful to citizens and cultural actors.